-Prior authorization is required and requests may be submitted to the QIO, KEPRO.
+Prior authorization is required and requests may be submitted to the QIO, KePRO.
 InterQual screening criteria applies.

 Positron Emission Tomography (PET) Scans SCDHHS will reimburse for certain Positron Emission Tomography (PET) scans.
-PET scan reimbursement is limited to two per twelve (12) months.
+PET scan reimbursement is limited to one per twelve (12) months.
 PET scans will be covered only for the staging and restaging of cancer malignances.
 They should not be utilized for screening purposes.
 The use of PET scans to monitor tumor response during a planned course of therapy is not covered.

 Restaging only occurs after a course of treatment is completed.
-The clinical applications for coverage include services relating to Brain Cancer, Breast Cancer, Colorectal Cancer, Esophageal Cancer, Head and Neck

-Positron Emission Tomography (PET) Scans (Cont'd.)
-Cancers, Lung Cancer, Lymphoma, Melanoma, Refractory Seizures, Solitary Pulmonary Nodule, and Thyroid Cancer.
+The clinical applications for coverage include services relating to Brain Cancer, Breast Cancer, Colorectal Cancer, Esophageal Cancer, Head and Neck Cancers, Lung Cancer, Lymphoma, Melanoma, Refractory Seizures, Solitary Pulmonary Nodule, and Thyroid Cancer.